Elijbet/IndependentBlog/README.md

 Scaffold tips, form for submitting tips, prepopulate user info if the user is logged in

-Implement caching on acts_as_votable to create a section that lists 3 of the "most popuar" rated articles
+Implement caching on acts_as_votable to create a section that lists 3 of the "most popular" rated articles

 Display total likes below images

 Social share button gem

+Bootstrap 4 styling of pagination gem

+Display tags associated with each article below